Interview Question: "What Are Your Career Aspirations?"

 Advance planning: Before you go to an interview, be aware that the interviewer is likely to ask you about your career plans and aspirations.
 Plan your answer to that question or some variation of that question.
 If you don’t know, talk about where your strengths lie in your job skills.

-Reassure the interviewer: The interviewer doesn’t want to invest the company’s time and resources in you if your career goals are simply to stay in this job for a short-time and then move on to another job.
-You should reassure the interviewer that this job means something to you and that you intend to devote yourself to it for some time to come.
+Reassure the interviewer: The interviewer doesn’t want to invest the company’s time and resources in you if your career goals are simply to stay in this job for a short-time and then move on.
+You should reassure the interviewer that this job means something to you and that you intend to devote yourself to it.

 Competition: Chances are, you aren’t the only one interviewing for this job.
 Competition is steep in the job market.
-Before your interview, pick out a characteristic that you have that aligns with your possible career path and aspirations that you feel is unique and emphasize that to the interviewer.
-It might give you an edge on other candidates.
+Before your interview, decide on a personal, unique characteristic which you feel aligns with your possible career path.
+Emphasizes this to the interviewer and it just might give you an edge on other candidates.

 What Not to Say

 Avoid specifics: The interview is not the time to inquire about salary, job location, or other very specific information.
-You are interviewing for a position.
+You're interviewing for a position.
 Keep the discussion about the job unless the interviewer makes it about something else.

 Don’t say you don’t have any weaknesses: You’re human.
 Everyone has weaknesses.
 Don’t be afraid to talk about a weakness or two in your professional life.
 It’s not going to cost you the job.